melezhik/swat/README.md

 - **host** - is base url for web application you run tests against, you also have to define swat routes, see DSL section.
 - **project\_dir** - is a project root directory
 - **swat\_package** - the name of swat package, see ["Swat Packages"](#swat-packages) section

+## Default Host

+Sometimes it is helpfull to not setup host as command line parameter but define it at $project\_root/host file.
+For example:

+    # let's create a default host for foo/bar project

+    $ cat foo/bar/host
+    foo.bar.com

+    $ swat foo/bar/ # will run tests for foo.bar.com

 # Prove settings